Pros and cons of choosing a contractor

 On receipt of your application, we will check whether your property is an ex-council house.
 If it is, we will request you provide a copy of a letter from Abri lifting any covenants restricting parking on your property.

 On approval of your application, you or your contractor will have to apply for a street works permit for which there is an additional fee.
-The council operate a permit scheme to approve works on the highway, under which anyone carrying out works in the road legally needs to apply to us for permission before the works go ahead.
+The council operate a permit scheme to approve works on the highway, under which anyone carrying out on the highway land (carriageway, footway or verge) legally needs to apply to us for permission before the works go ahead.